OkelleyDevelopment/Odinvim/README.md

 ## Motivation

-My NeoVim setup that is meant to improve some quality of life functionality while still retaining the overall sleekness the NeoVim offers.
 Instead of relying on third party plugins for LSP ([Like Nvim-config](https://github.com/OkelleyDevelopment/Nvim-Config)), this refresh aims to harness the power of the built in LSP that NeoVim 0.5+ offers.

 This configuration is by no means perfect and will continue to be updated as my work-flow